mostjs-community/subject/README.md

 import { newDefaultScheduler, currentTime } from '@most/scheduler'

 // Create a new `Scheduler` for use in our application.
-// Usually you will want to only have 1 scheduler and should be shared across
+// Usually, you will want to only have one Scheduler, and it should be shared
-// your application
+// across your application
 const scheduler = newDefaultScheduler()

-// create our sink and our stream
+// Create our sink and our stream.
-// NOTE: stream is the resulting value of tap(console.log, stream) const [ sink, stream ] = create(tap<number>(console.log))
+// NOTE: stream is the resulting value of tap(console.log, stream). const [ sink, stream ] = create(tap<number>(console.log))

-// Pushes events into our stream const next = (n: number) => event(currentTime(scheduler), n, sink)
+// Pushes events into our stream. const next = (n: number) => event(currentTime(scheduler), n, sink)

-// activate our stream
+// Activate our stream.
 runEffects(stream, scheduler)

-// simulate asynchronous data fetching
+// Simulate asynchronous data fetching,
-// and then push values into our stream Promise.resolve([ 1, 2, 3 ])
+// and then push values into our stream.
+Promise.resolve([ 1, 2, 3 ])
  .then(data => data.forEach(next))
 ```